eugenp/tutorials/spring-reactive-modules/spring-data-reactive-2/README.md

 ## Spring Data Reactive Project

-This module contains articles about reactive Spring 5 Data
+This module contains articles about reactive Spring Boot Data

 ### The Course